-Over the past several years, one of the MOST common complaints I hear from others when they find out what I do is, “it’s just so overwhelming… I don’t know where to start.”
+Over the past several years, one of the MOST common complaints I hear, in regards to getting more organized, is, “it’s just so overwhelming… I don’t know where to start.”

 Can you relate?

-- big school projects often paralyzed me for weeks at a time — looming over my head until it was crunch time and I had no other choice but to get started or get a failing grade
+- big school projects often paralyzed me for weeks at a time in high school and college — looming over my head until it was crunch time and I had no other choice but to get started or get a failing grade

 - simple home projects like painting a room or painting a piece of furniture often make me want to hide!
 I’ll give myself every excuse in the book to put it off for one more day

 Overwhelming projects are, well, overwhelming — or at least they SEEM overwhelming for us at the moment.